About Brooker Creek Preserve

 History:

-For about 15 years, Pinellas County has been acquiring the property which today comprises Brooker Creek Preserve.
+Starting in the 1970's through 2009, Pinellas County aquired the property which today comprises Brooker Creek Preserve.
 Some of the earliest purchases were targeted to protect groundwater quality around the county's Eldridge-Wilde well field.
 Other purchases were made for county projects that were not implemented.

 Development and adoption of Pinellas County's Growth Management Plan in 1989 gave great impetus to expand the acreage of conservation lands within the county.
 The area that is now the Preserve was targeted as the best choice.
 Since 1990, an aggressive land acquisition campaign was waged to tie together the various parcels that were already owned by the county and to acquire additional environmentally sensitive tracts that had yet to be developed.
 Although the county was reasonably successful in purchasing land through a number of means including the "Penny for Pinellas" sales tax, the greatest boost came in 1992 when the Southwest Florida Water Management District purchased more than 1,600 acres adjacent to a county purchase of nearly 800 acres at the southern end of the Preserve.